 Implications: To improve equity, programs should be designed to address the particular barriers to participation by marginalised groups, including marginalised women, in the specific context.
-This may include strategies to build collective voice for marginalised groups.
-Programs need to build a consensus with local authorities, both formal and traditional, so that they back women's inclusion.
-Graduated strategies that give traditional patriarchies time to adjust but also provide incentives for women's inclusion are likely to be effective.
-Monitoring and evaluation systems should be designed to collect evidence that marginalised groups are indeed participating and benefiting, and that the benefits of participation outweigh the costs to individuals of their participation (including opportunity costs).
+Setting gender quotas alone is not enough to promote equity.
+Monitoring and evaluation systems should be designed to collect evidence that marginalised groups are indeed participating and benefiting, and that benefits outweigh the costs to individuals (including opportunity costs) of their participation.
 Opportunity costs may refer to lost income (for example if participation is unpaid and takes away time from income generating activities), lost opportunity to participate in paid work, or lost time for other activities: these costs should be identified in consultation with communities.
 Benefits will depend on the nature of the program.